real-zephex/Dramalama/README.md

 ## Dramalama

-Dramalama is an online service where you can watch kdramas and anime for free.
+Dramalama is an online service where you can watch kdramas and anime and read mangas for free.

 <p align="center">
   <img width="300" height="300" src="https://github.com/real-zephex/Dramalama/assets/143923795/add2af15-7d1a-4185-8c48-c31be488d559">